Brain-Tumor-Sub-regional-Segmentation/RESUNET/README.md

 #### ResNets

 Deep Residual Networks (ResNets) address the vanishing/exploding gradient problem by introducing residual blocks with skip connections.
 These connections enable the network to learn identity mappings, facilitating the training of very deep networks.
-For more on ResNets, refer to the [deep residual net paper](https://arxiv.org/pdf/1711.10684.pdf).

 #### Architecture Main Parts